The energy-momentum tensor at the earliest stage of relativistic heavy ion collisions: Introduction

 We perform a fully analytic calculation of the energy-momentum tensor using a near field expansion, working to sixth order in $\tau$, and including full dependence on rapidity and the source charge densities of each ion.
 The resulting expression is so long that we will not explicitly write all terms in this paper.
 We stress however that an advantage of obtaining an analytic result, no matter how lengthy, is that there are no issues with possible errors introduced by a discretized numerical procedure.
 There are several subtle issues associated with the calculation of correlation functions and the regularization of these functions, and different approaches appear in the literature.
 We discuss these issues in some detail, and make some comparisons with methods employed by different authors.
-We also comment that analytic solutions of the near field expanded YM equation are useful in other contexts.
+We also discuss the validity of the near field expansion.
+The idea of expanding in the proper time was proposed almost 15 years ago but there are only a few calculations in the literature that make use of the method, and its convergence has never been studied.
+We compare results at different orders in the expansion and show that the sixth order expressions are reliable to about $\tau \sim 0.05$ fm.
+We also address the question of whether or not the classical picture that is inherent in the formulation of the CGC approach we are using, is valid for these short times.
+We show that the region of validity of the near field expansion reaches far beyond the lower bound at which we no longer trust the classical description we are using.
+Finally, we comment that analytic solutions of the near field expanded YM equation are useful in other contexts.
 As one example, we have developed a method to calculate transport properties of heavy quarks in glasma \cite{Mrowczynski:2017kso,Carrington:2020sww}, and we are currently extending these calculations to higher orders in the $\tau$ expansion using the results presented in this paper.

+We comment that in spite of its phenomenological success, the CGC approach that we use does not capture completely the QCD dynamics of a heavy ion collision.
+The method has been developed in various directions, see for example references \cite{Balitsky:2004rr, Hatta:2005rn,Chirilli:2015fza} and the review \cite{Gelis:2012ri}.